I freely admit it: I’m a Twitter fiend. I really do spend all day, every day on the platform—and I’m OK with that.

 Looking for a little inspiration to pop up on your feed?
 CAREEREALISM’s tweets are straightforward and always worth the click.

-Continuing on the CAREEREALISM beat, the site’s founder J.T.
-O’Donnell is also worth a follow.
+J.T.
+O’Donnell is the Founder and CEO at WorkItDaily.com and she is also worth a follow.
 She posts a lot of great career content, including many of the articles she writes for sites like Inc. and LinkedIn.

 9. Ashley Stahl